laravel/bootcamp.laravel.com/resources/docs/introduction.md

 ## Choose your own adventure: Vue or React

 We will be providing front-end code samples for both Vue and React.
 Both are fantastic options for building a modern front-end application.
+We'll use [Inertia](https://inertiajs.com) to connect our Laravel application with our Vue or React front-end.

-If you're not sure where to start, we're big fans of Vue for being beginner-friendly and extremely powerful.
+If you're not sure where to start, we're big fans of Vue since it is beginner-friendly and extremely powerful.
 After you've finished the Bootcamp, you can always try it again with the other stack.

 Go ahead and choose your stack: